Security-Onion-Solutions/securityonion-docs/idh.rst

 Custom Configuration - Example Port Change
 ------------------------------------------

-For example, suppose that we already have the HTTP service running, but we want to change the default port from ``80`` to ``8080``.
+For example, suppose that we already have the HTTP service running but we want to change the default port from ``80`` to ``8080``.

 .. warning::

-        The following configuration files are YAML, and as such, no tabs are permitted, only spaces!
-Also, the number of spaces matter!
+        The following configuration files are YAML, and so tabs are not permitted.
+Please only use spaces and pay special attention to the number of spaces!

 First, we need to copy the default configuration for the HTTP service.
 This can be found on the manager in ``/opt/so/saltstack/default/salt/idh/defaults/http.defaults.yaml``.
 Out of the defaults defined there, we just need the following: